abhisheks008/ML-Crate/F1 Visa Experiences/Model/README.md

 We analyse the data, preprocess and visualize the features.
 We then investigated two predictive models.
 The data was split into two parts, a train set and a test set.

-We started with Logistic Regression, Random Forest Classifier and SVM and SVM had the higgest accuracy followed by Random Forest Classifier.
+We started with Logistic Regression, Random Forest Classifier and SVM and SVM had the highest accuracy followed by Random Forest Classifier.